CIEE-Living-Data-Project/Rammell_BIOL548T_Phenology_Project_2022/scripts/_README.md

-This script will download data from multiple sources: url, github, and dryad
+This is an initial script file which loads packages, uses groundhog to manage packages, and downloads data from multiple sources: url, github, and dryad